-Doty, an Ind.
-Democrat, was the representative for Wisconsin's 3rd congressional district from 1851 to 1853.
+Doty was the representative for Wisconsin’s 3rd congressional district and was an Ind.
+Democrat.
+He served from 1851 to 1853.

 From Dec 1849 to Mar 1853, Doty missed 139 of 1,027 roll call votes, which is 13.5%.
 This is better than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.